8 Ways to Save Money on Hearing Aids

 En español | Listen to this: Nearly 1 in 4 people ages 65 to 74 and 1 in 2 over age 75 have disabling hearing loss.
 Yet only 16 percent of those under 69 who could benefit from hearing aids use them — and fewer than 1 in 3 over 70.
 Why?
 Cost can be a big reason.
 Hearing aids tend to be pricey and are often not covered by health insurance plans.
 As a result, many people choose to get by without the devices.

 Hearing loss is not only uncomfortable — and sometimes dangerous — but can also seriously affect your health in other ways.
-To stay safe and well, try these nine tips to help you manage your hearing loss without paying top dollar.
+To stay safe and well, try these eight tips to help you manage your hearing loss without paying top dollar.

 1. Shop around